-ECCTG is affiliated to British Riding Clubs and is a member of Area 20 which includes clubs from Cheshire, Staffordshire, Shropshire and North Wales.
+ECCTG is affiliated to British Riding Clubs and is a member of Area 3 which includes clubs from Cheshire, Lancashire and Cumbria.
 Our Area holds qualifying competitions for the BRC Championships for Dressage, Dressage to Music, Showjumping, Eventing and Hunter Trials.
 There are regional opportunities in Endurance too.

 We have some fantastic teams and have had a lot of success over the years.
 Plus there is always a great team spirit and lots of fun to be had so do get involved!
 Get in touch with the relevant chef d’equipe (contact details for them are on the team pages and the committee page) to let them know you are interested.
 They will be able to give you full details of all competitions, dress, saddlery and tack, eligibility of horse and rider, and dates of Area Qualifiers.

 Click the links below for more information on each discipline;

 There is lots of information that Chef d’Equipes need to complete entries….

 When you confirm your entry for a Qualifier, your chef needs your name, horse’s name – and it must be the one on the vaccination cert, – your BRC membership number (please take your Membership Card to both area and national competitions) and any BE points, BD points, BSJA winnings as relevant.

 A couple of vital points for anyone wanting to be in a team: